jvineis/MAG-Relative-abundance/README.md

     sample2.fastq
     sample3.fastq

-Then we need to fix the names of the contigs to ensure that they are unique among all contigs in your collection of genomes.  like thus
+Then we need to fix the names of the contigs to ensure that they are unique among all contigs in your collection of genomes.  like thus. but there are many other ways to do this.

     for i in `cat genomes.txt`; do sed -i "s/c_/${i}_c/g" $i.fa; done